anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 Bylaws may be amended, removed, or added by an affirmative vote of two-thirds of the League members present at the time of the vote.

 ## Membership

-### Standards
-The following standards shall apply for consideration for membership by franchises in the League.

-1. Quality of leadership within the franchise.
-1. Good record of past performance in the following:
-   1. Forfeits and punctuality at League games.
-   1. Attitude and conduct of players and management.
-   1. Financial responsibility.
-   1. Ability of its players.

-### New franchises
-The League Commissioner shall present, upon acceptable review of its qualifications, a new franchise to the members at large for consideration.
-New franchises are allowed to present a positive case for inclusion.

-1. Acceptance shall be affirmed with a simple majority vote of members in attendance.

 ### Annual Membership Dues
 All League members shall pay annual membership dues, as determined by League [budget](#budget).
 All League members must have all membership dues paid by a schedule set by the Commissioner and approved by the Board.